Initiative 83: Lawsuits

-On August 1, 2023, the DC Democratic Party and its chairman Charles E. Wilson sued D.C.
+On August 1, 2023, the DC Democratic Party and its chairman, Charles E. Wilson, sued D.C.
 Mayor Muriel Bowser, the DC Board of Elections, and the Government of the District of Columbia believing they erred when Initiative 83 was determined to be “proper subject matter,” and they asked the court to permanently block the initiative from being implemented.
 The lawsuit caused numerous complaints within the party.
 The lawsuit was ultimately withdrawn on November 4, 2023.

-On August 31, 2023, a similar lawsuit was filed by the DC Democratic Party, its chairman Charles E. Wilson, and former independent, At-Large candidate for D.C Council, Keith Silver, which sought to challenge the initiative upon similar grounds as the previous lawsuit.
-However, the challenge was filed one day too early, on August 31, 2023, and was ultimately dismissed by the judge overseeing the failed lawsuit.
+On August 31, 2023, a similar lawsuit was filed by the DC Democratic Party, chairman Wilson, and former independent, at-large candidate for the D.C.
+City Council Keith Silver, which sought to challenge the initiative upon similar grounds as the previous lawsuit.
+However, the challenge was filed one day too early and was ultimately dismissed by the judge overseeing the failed earlier lawsuit.

 Creation

 On July 14, 2021, D.C.
 Councilmember Christina Henderson introduced the Voter Ownership, Integrity, Choice, and Equity (VOICE) Amendment Act of 2021, which would have implemented ranked-choice voting in Washington, DC.
 Co-introduced with a majority of D.C.
 Councilmembers, the bill had a hearing on November 18, 2021, where a stream of members of the D.C.
 Democratic State Committee testified against it.
 The bill ultimately did not receive a vote and died in committee.

 Only 10 states have closed primary elections like the District of Columbia.
-Because 76% of the voters are registered Democrat, the winner of the November general election in most contests is decided in the Democratic primary in June.
+Because 76% of the voters are registered Democrats, the winner of the November general election in most contests is decided in the Democratic primary in June.
 Independent voters are functionally disenfranchised by not being allowed to participate in the primary that chooses the Democratic Party's mayoral candidate and other important races.
 The campaign believes this amounts to voter suppression.
 Initiative 83 will allow these voters to participate in the primary election without being required to join a political party.
 The initiative does not permit current members of political parties to vote in a different party's primary election.

 The District of Columbia Home Rule Act requires elections to be conducted on a partisan basis and prohibits political parties from nominating more than one candidate to the general election.
 Therefore, the proposers of Initiative 83 were unable to propose a top-four primary or a final-five voting form of ranked-choice voting.